-Tiggly Safari is a children's app that teaches about different types of animals as well as shapes.
-In the game players can reveal animals by using a few simple shapes to build them.
+Tiggly Safari is a children's app that teaches about different types of animals and shapes.
+In the game, players can reveal animals by using a few simple shapes to build them.
 Tiggly's unique platform optionally accepts physical toys as input so players can get a visceral experience while playing a modern app.
-Tiggly Safari features many different animals and there are several different habitats that serve as levels.

 Porting to Unity